watchmaker-genomics/methylseq/docs/output.md

 Most of the plots are taken from the MultiQC report, which summarizes results at the end of the pipeline.

-> NOTE: nf-core/methylseq contains two workflows - one for Bismark, one for bwa-meth.
+> NOTE: nf-core/methylseq contains three alignment workflows - one for Bismark, one for bwa-meth and one for bwa-mem.
+On top of that, there is an extra workflow to process conversion rates from TAPS data (protocol for positive methylation reading) through Rastair.
 The results files produced will vary depending on which variant is run.

 The output directories listed below will be created in the results directory after the pipeline has finished.
 All paths are relative to the top-level results directory.